 More than a dozen states – Alaska (AK), Illinois (IL), Indiana (IN), Kentucky (KY), Nevada (NV), North Carolina (NC), North Dakota (ND), Oklahoma (OK), Oregon (OR), South Carolina (SC), Tennessee (TN), Utah (UT), Vermont (VT) and Washington (WA) – award state grants as soon as possible on or after October 1 or until funds are depleted.
 An additional 9 states have deadlines in December, January, February or March, including California (CA), Connecticut (CT), Idaho (ID), Maryland (MD), Michigan (MI),Missouri (MO), Montana (MT),Texas (TX) and West Virginia (WV).

-Deadlines for each state may be found using the FAFSA Deadlines Tool.
+State FAFSA deadlines may be found using the FAFSA Deadlines Tool.

 College can have early FAFSA deadlines

-About 200 mostly private colleges use a supplemental form, the CSS Profile, for awarding their own financial aid funds.
+About 200 mostly private colleges and universities use a supplemental form, the CSS Profile, for awarding their own financial aid funds.
 These colleges must still use the FAFSA for federal and state aid.
 The CSS Profile has the same October 1 start date as the FAFSA.

-Get a FAFSA ID early too
+Get a FSA ID early too

 Federal FAFSA start dates and deadlines